mingzhi361/mingzhi361.github.io/_pages/about.md

   - /about.html
 ---

 I am a MA student in Economics at [Hunan University](https://en.wikipedia.org/wiki/Hunan_University#General_Rankings "湖南大学").
 My interests are primarily in regional and environmental economics.
+Meanwhile, I also have a wide interest in Japanese, kpop, and basketball.
 Please see my [CV](files/mingzhi361-CV.pdf).

 Recently, I have been actively learning to apply machine learning techniques to my empirical research.